kylecurtisvc/oop-module-one/README.md

 This project is the source code for Module 1: Classes & Objects in my OOP class.

-The sports app will manage soccer teams and basketball teams by specifying and updating the team, players, and goals or points using.
+The sports app will manage soccer teams and basketball teams by specifying and updating the team, players, and goals or points.

 <br>